denizyennerr/Brazilian_E-commerce_Analysis/README.md

 Based on the analysis of customer segments derived from the query results, the following insights and CRM strategies can be outlined:

 **Hibernating (39.82%):*

-Customers who made purchases in the past, but infrequently and with low spending.
+- Customers that have low spending but made infrequent purchases in the past.
-CRM Strategy: Send standard communications with offers and relevant product deals to encourage repeat purchases.
+- As a CRM Strategy sending out offers as standard communication and relevant product deals to promote repetitive purchases.

 **About to Sleep (19.73%):*

-Description: Recent buyers who are unsure about future purchases from the company or competitors.
+- Recent buyers who are hesitant about future purchases from competitors or the company.
-CRM Strategy: Run promotional campaigns for a limited time, provide product recommendations based on their behavior, and emphasize the benefits of purchasing from the company.
+- As a CRM Strategy, provide them with product recommendations based on their behavior, send out promotional campaigns for a limited time, and emphasize the benefits of purchasing from the company.

 **Promising (17.03%):*

-- Description: Customers who show potential for becoming loyal due to their recent engagement and moderate spending.
+- Customers who can become loyal because of their moderate spending and recent engagement.
-- CRM Strategy: Nurture these customers with personalized recommendations, exclusive offers, and incentives to encourage repeat purchases and loyalty.
+- As a CRM Strategy, capture these customers with exclusive offers, personalized recommendations, and incentives to encourage brand loyalty and repeat purchases.

 **New Customers (13.83%):*

-- Description: Recently acquired customers who have yet to establish long-term engagement with the company.
+- These are recently gained customers who have not yet established long-term engagement with the company.
-- CRM Strategy: Provide a warm welcome with personalized onboarding messages, introductory offers, and guidance on product selection to encourage future interactions and repeat purchases.
+- As a CRM Strategy, provide a warm welcome pack with personalized onboarding messages, introductory offers, and guidance on product selection to encourage future interactions and repeat purchases.

 **Potential Loyalist (8.57%):*

-Description: Recent buyers with good spending habits and multiple purchases.
+- They are recent buyers with multiple purchases and good spending habits.
-CRM Strategy: Offer a loyalty program, maintain engagement through personalized recommendations, and provide incentives for continued loyalty.
+- As a CRM Strategy, a loyalty program can be offered, and multiple purchases can retain engagement through personalized recommendations.

 **Champions (0.48%):*

-Description: Top-tier customers with significant spending and loyalty.
+- Top-tier customers with significant spending and loyalty.
-CRM Strategy: Maintain personalized communication, offer exclusive benefits, and provide VIP treatment to reinforce loyalty and advocacy.
+- As a CRM Strategy, sustain personalized communication, promote exclusive benefits, and offer VIP treatment to strengthen advocacy and loyalty.

 **Need Attention (0.25%):*
-- Description: Customers who have made recent purchases but exhibit signs of uncertainty or hesitation.
+- Customers who have made recent purchases but show signs of hesitation or uncertainty.
-- CRM Strategy: Reach out to these customers with targeted communications, addressing any concerns or questions they may have, and providing reassurance to encourage continued engagement and loyalty.
+- As a CRM Strategy, reach out to these customers to address any concerns or questions they may have, target communications, and provide securitization to encourage continued engagement and loyalty.

 **At Risk (0.18%):*

-Description: Customers who used to purchase frequently but have not made recent purchases, indicating potential disengagement.
+- These customers possess potential disengagement who used to purchase frequently but have not made recent purchases.
-CRM Strategy: Reconnect with personalized communications, offer attractive deals, and emphasize the value of continued patronage.
+- As a CRM Strategy, offer attractive deals, reconnect with personalized communications, and emphasize the value of continued patronage.

 **Loyal Customers (0.09%):*

-Description: High-value customers who make frequent purchases.
+- High-value customers who make frequent purchases.
-CRM Strategy: Engage in personalized communication, avoid mass mailing of offers, provide tailored product recommendations, and encourage product reviews.
+- As a CRM Strategy, provide tailored product recommendations, engage in personalized communication, avoid mass mailing of offers, and offer product reviews.

-## Results/Findings
+## Results / Findings
 1. Order Count by Days of the Week:
-   - The distribution of orders across different days of the week shows variations, with certain days seeing higher order volumes compared to others.
+- The distribution of orders across different days of the week shows variations, with certain days having higher order volumes in comparison to others.
-   - Further analysis could identify potential factors influencing daily order trends, such as promotional activities, customer behavior patterns, or external factors like holidays.
+- A separate analysis can explain the main factor influencing daily order volumes, including external sources such as promotional campaigns, customer behavior patterns, and holidays.

 2. Monthly Orders for Delivered Orders:
-   - The visualization illustrates the monthly distribution of delivered orders, providing insights into the volume of orders processed over time.
+- As can be depicted from the bar chart the distribution of monthly delivery orders is represented and provides insights into the volume of orders processed over time.
-   - Peaks and troughs in order volumes may coincide with seasonal trends, marketing campaigns, or other external factors affecting consumer behavior.
+- Peaks and troughs in order volumes may coincide with seasonal trends, as such marketing campaigns or other factors that determine the customer's behavior.

 3. Top 5 Fastest Delivery Sellers by Average Review Score:
-   - This analysis identifies the top five sellers based on their average delivery times and review scores.
+- The top five sellers did this research based on their average shipment times and reviews.
-   - Sellers with fast delivery times and high review scores may enjoy a competitive advantage in attracting and retaining customers.
+- Amazon transactions are affected by sellers with shorter delivery times and have the advantage of higher review scores, more customer attraction and retention.

 4. Category-Wise Distribution of Payment Installments:
-   - The analysis reveals the distribution of payment installments across different product categories.
+- The analysis shows the distribution of payment installments across different product categories.
 - Understanding payment preferences can help optimize payment processing systems and tailor promotional offers to match customer preferences.

 5. Top Regions with Highest Number of Installment Payments:
-   - By identifying regions with the highest number of installment payments, businesses can target marketing efforts and tailor product offerings to meet the needs of these regions.
+- Businesses can view their marketing efforts by identifying regions with the highest number of installment payments, according to their customer's needs.

-6. **Distribution of Orders Paid in Single and Multiple Installments:**
+6. Distribution of Other Orders in Single and Multiple Installments:
-   - The analysis compares the distribution of orders paid in single and multiple installments across various product categories.
+- The analysis examines the difference in the distribution of payments between payment orders in a single payment and multiple installments across various product categories.
 - Insights from this analysis can inform inventory management and pricing strategies to accommodate different payment preferences.

 7. Customer Segmentation Analysis:
-   - Through RFM (Recency, Frequency, Monetary) analysis, customers are segmented into distinct groups based on their transactional behavior.
+- Through RFM (Recency, Frequency, Monetary) analysis customers are divided into distinct groups, depending on their transactional behavior.
-   - Customer segments such as "Champions," "Promising," and "New Customers" offer valuable insights for targeted marketing and customer relationship management strategies.
+- Customer groups like "Champion," "Promising" and "New Customers" offer valuable insights to marketing and sales departments for targeted marketing and customer relationship management strategies.

 8. Customer Segmentation Results:
-   - The segmentation analysis categorizes customers into distinct groups based on their RFM scores and behavioral patterns.
+- The segmentation analysis segments the customers into different groups based on their RFM score and their behavioral patterns which help to get a better understanding of the most loyal customers are for the company along with the retention rate of the lost customers.
-   - Each customer segment requires tailored marketing and retention strategies to maximize engagement and drive profitability.
+- On every customer segment we process an individual marketing and retaining tactic that should aim at gaining customer engagement and profitability.

-These findings provide valuable insights for decision-making across various aspects of e-commerce operations, including marketing, customer service, logistics, and product management.
-Further exploration and refinement of these insights can lead to improved customer satisfaction, retention, and overall business performance.
+These findings provide valuable insights for decision-making across various aspects of e-commerce operations, ranging from marketing to service, logistics as well as product management.
+Further exploration and refinement of these insights can lead to ameliorated customer satisfaction, increased customer retention, and improved business success.

+## Recommendations
+- Furthermore, RFM analysis is used to statistically evaluate the profitability of individual segments over a long period.
+On top of the RFM analysis, a customer lifetime value can be used to measure the long-term profitability of different customer segments.
+Therefore, marketers can better understand and shape their customer segmentation strategies and prioritize marketing endeavors to capture their target market accordingly.

+### Limitations
+- The digital business market in Brazil is an incredibly vital and dynamic industry.
+The market is influenced by various factors such as regulatory changes, technological innovations,  and competitiveness.
+There may be some changes in the past that could not cover these dynamic shifts completely.
+- In this way, the dataset emphasizes the transactions inside the Olist platform instead of the market as a whole about e-commerce Brazil.
+It might need to include additional data from various platforms to identify the competitive dynamics or market share.

 ## Recommendations
 - On top of the RFM analysis, a customer lifetime value can be calculated to assess the long-term profitability of different customer segments.
 Therefore, marketers can better understand which customer segments contribute the most to revenue and prioritize marketing efforts to the target market accordingly.

 ### Limitations
 - The e-commerce landscape in Brazil is constantly evolving, influenced by factors such as technology advancements, regulatory changes, and competitive pressures.
 Historical data may not fully capture these dynamic shifts.
 - The dataset primarily focuses on transactions within the Olist platform, limiting insights into the broader e-commerce ecosystem in Brazil.
 Understanding competitive dynamics or market share may require data from multiple platforms.

 ### References